pyladies/global-conference-infra/discord/README.md

 to start browsing the codebase.
 It requires a `.secrets` file in the root of the repository with `DISCORD_BOT_TOKEN` and `PRETIX_TOKEN` environment variables.

+The API server is used to send events __to__ the bot (such as events from the PyLadies portal).
+To run it, run `fastapi dev PyLadiesBot/api_server/main.py`.
+It uses the same configuration and secrets as the main bot.

 ### Registration

 At PyLadiesCon, we use [pretix](https://pretix.eu/about/en/) as our ticketing system.